prebid/prebid.github.io/prebid-server/overview/prebid-server-overview.md

 Here's the [full list of Prebid Server bidders](/dev-docs/prebid-server-bidders.html), including various details like media types supported and contact info.

-You can also find [additional information](/prebid-server/developers/pbs-bidder-info.html) for some of the Prebid Server bidders that will help with implementation.

 If you're a demand source, there's information about [creating your own server-side adapter](/prebid-server/bidders/pbs-build-a-bid-adapter.html).

 ## Have more questions?

-If you need help with Prebid Server...
+If you need help with Prebid Server, the best ways to communicate with us are:

+- [Post an issue](https://github.com/prebid/prebid-server/issues) in the prebid-server GitHub repo
+- [Join prebid.org](/partners/partners.html) and get access to our Slack workspace